SDK Services

 Services

-The SDK provides seven typed services:
+The SDK provides typed services:

 | Service | What it does |